zynastydesigns/Zynastyecosystem/README.md

 - `quotation-pdf:<projectId>` (shared) — generated quotation PDF data URL

 ## Notes for future edits

+crm-portal.html is the new CRM prototype — auth is currently mocked, no real backend yet

 - `studio-portal.html` is the internal tool — most feature work happens here.
 - `index.html` is the client-facing read-only portal (access-code login).